Timmy6942025/cli-timer/README.md

 ## Font Styles

 You can view and set the ASCII font style used for the timer and stopwatch display.
+There's LOTS but not all of them work

 - To list all available fonts: